How to Have Self-Reliant Kids This Summer

 See what we’ve done with snack bins in later years here: Summer Snack Bins

-We got the kitchen done last night, but I assigned the most awful rooms to the girls this morning (Bria made that bathroom sparkle!) and they did an amazing job.
+We got the kitchen done last night, but I assigned the most awful rooms to the girls this morning (my oldest made that bathroom sparkle!) and they did an amazing job.
 They then happily did their reading out on the back deck while I taught a lesson, and then they have had the rest of the day to do whatever they wanted, though electronics usage is on a tighter schedule than usual (more on that later, too).

 My main goal has been self-reliance and independence this year, and I really tried to keep that in mind as I “designed” our summer this year.